adaapp/Test-assignment2-team8/README.md

 ### Integration Tests

 Whenever there is a pull request or commit to the main branch our pipeline is activated.
 It first builds an environment with the neccesary requirements to run the application.
-This includes node,npm and our packages.
+This includes node, npm and our packages.
 After the environment has been set our tests are ran.